NYUAppSec/appsec_hw2/README.md

 it exists now is difficult to read, and therefore difficult to fix.
 It also unnecessarily uses home-brewed solutions for things that can be solved easily with common libraries or Django built-ins.
-This is certainly not code that you should seek to reproduce, or use as an example of good code.
+This is certainly not code that you should seek to reproduce or use as an example of good code.